robertolofaro/borsa-italiana-listino-as-of-20221119/README.md

 * this README.md
 * repository2019_directory - 2019 public annual reports for the companies selected
 * repository2021_directory - 2021 public annual reports for the companies selected
+* MIB40samplestudy - Jupyter Notebook and other files related to a sub-project on companies within the MIB40 index
 * further directories will follow